 Cosmic compilers are designed to be powerful and flexible so they can be used with virtually any environment.
 Use Cosmic's own IDEA interface or use your favorite editor, make utility and/or source code control system - It's Your Choice!!

 Cosmic's ZAP PPC Multilink debugger provides a FLASH programming and real-time debugging environment for the Power Architecture on-chip JTAG/Nexus port using P&E Microcomputer Systems USB PowerPC Nexus Multilink cable.
 ZAP PPC Multilink includes all standard ZAP functionality and the following Multilink specific features:

-- Supports Freescale and STMicroelectronics Z0 and Z1 cores
+- Supports NXP and STMicroelectronics Z0 and Z1 cores

 - Flash Programming